Sub-C Rechargeable Battery

 Sub-C Lithium Ion Battery

-Rechargeable Sub-C Lithium Ion batteries are not (yet) available on the market or if they are, they are very rare.
+Rechargeable Sub-C Lithium Ion batteries are not (yet) available on the market, and if they are, they are very rare.

 These batteries potentially have larger voltage (3.2-3.7V) and are able to store more energy.
 However, lithium-ion batteries are not compatible with battery chargers intended for NiCd and NiMH batteries (unless the charger has a charging mode for lithium batteries as well).